akxxxsl/containerized-django-sample/README.md

 ### 🏢 In production:

+> ⚠️ **Important:**
+- It is recommended to use Debian 11 and the root user.
-> ⚠️ **Important:** It is crucial to have a domain pointing to your server's IP address, as well as the 'www' subdomain and change the SECRET_KEY in settings.py
+- Ensure that you have a domain pointing to your server's IP address, including the 'www' subdomain.
+- Remember to change the SECRET_KEY in settings.py.

 Turn on PRODUCTION=True in settings.py and replace all this value by yours : settings.py :